 Each Cube is customizable, offering a more substantial outlook over specific processes than previously before.
 This allows for easier pattern detection within your information, as everything becomes more noticeable.
 From there, you can compare data and locate the exact factors driving or preventing your company’s growth.

 Here’s where it gets good – when combined with Microsoft’s Power BI, OLAP Cubes help create the optimal user experience for leveraging powerful KPI’s and dashboards.

 Let’s say you’re retrieving monthly sales data comparing five separate products over two years.
 You have a wide range of factors to review and need immediate information from your sources.
 The OLAP Cube categorizes, through its multidimensional architecture, large quantities of data.
 Instead of slowdowns or lost time as it gathers sources, everything’s already updated and ready for use.

 At the same time, all of the information is being transmitted to Power BI, linking both together.
 The data can now be interpreted, modified and structured visually without the need for heavy customizations.
 As a result, what would take hours to decipher and organize, can be done almost instantaneously.

 Similarly, this information will provide the report with an accurate summary of your firm over time.
 Any detectable trends, or future possibilities, are determinable, giving you the advantage you want over competitors.

 Every company wants a new way of seeing what makes them strong and where they can improve.
-One of the best places to start is reviewing the data inside your very organization’s servers.
+One of the best places to start is reviewing the data inside your organization’.
 With the combined power of Microsoft Power BI and OLAP Cubes, that task became a whole lot easier.